Save Cars

 1. User flowing brings out the details that can otherwise be missed.
 The original ask sounded simple, but user flowing became an essential part of this feature because of all the moving pieces involved, including other experiments that were running at the time.

-2. Developers need more than just static visuals.
-Two major parts of functionality came up in this project, and it was a good reminder that as designers it’s important to think through all the tiny details of how something should be animating after an interaction rather than falling under the assumption that the developer just knows.
+2. Developers sometimes need more than just static visuals.
+Two major parts of functionality came up in this project, and it was a good reminder that as designers it’s important to think through all the tiny details of how something should be behaving after an interaction rather than falling under the assumption that the developer just knows.

 ✨ Bonus